danwells96/ARISES/DocFiles/Sections/Health Domain.md

 }
 ```
 <p align="center">
-Image of code in ViewControllerHealth to allow cell to change day displayed on graph
+Image of code in ViewControllerHealth to allow cell view buttons to change day displayed on graph
 </p>

 ### Favouriting System